nhsconnect/FHIR-ATFS/pages/interaction/api_request.md

 {% include important.html content="All information provided below is indicative and subject to on-going review." %}

 This section contains descriptions of approaches and suggestions for building APIs including an example Reference Implementation.

-## Request API ##
+The Audit and Transparency service will send a request to the Spine to retrieve the audit data.

+The request will be defined using the resource OperationDefinition resource.
+This resource will allow you to define the parameters to send to the Spine and also defines the output resource.